Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 I also add ingestion metadata such as `ingestion_timestamp` and `source_file_name` to maintain accurate data lineage.

+For ingestion, I use **Databricks Auto Loader with Structured Streaming** to incrementally discover and process new CSV files arriving in the S3 incoming folders.

+The Bronze ingestion uses:

+- Databricks Auto Loader
+- Structured Streaming
+- `availableNow=True`
+- Delta Lake
+- A dedicated checkpoint location for each data source

+Auto Loader keeps track of which files have already been processed through its checkpoint state.
+This allows the Bronze pipeline to process newly arriving files without repeatedly scanning and ingesting the same files.

+The incoming data is written as Delta tables and registered through Unity Catalog, while the physical Delta data remains stored in Amazon S3.

 ---

 ### 🥈 Silver Layer